 Backstory: Joab is replacedMost of Israel’s great exploits were done by David and his military commander Joab.
 Joab had been getting a little too secure in his position and started to do whatever he pleased, ignoring the king.
 He needlessly killed David’s rebellious son Absalom during the civil war (even though explicit orders were given to capture him alive).
 In addition to this he murdered several of his rivals in cold blood, pretending peace.
 King David would have liked to replace him, but Joab was too powerful and David's own popularity was in major decline.

 King David began to grow very old and feeble.
 Him developing impotence was a signal to the people that it was time to put their elderly monarch out to pasture and to look for a new king.
 Even after David was given the most beautiful young women in the land, Abishag, he was still unable to perform sexually.
-This was understood to be a sure sign that it was time for the king to retire and have one of his sons take over.
+David wrote about this in Psalms 38:7 “For my loins are filled with a loathsome disease: and there is no soundness in my flesh.”
+This impotence was understood to be a sure sign that it was time for the king to retire and have one of his sons take over.

 To quote from The Interpreter's Bible:

 “the Hebrews... believed that the fertility of the soil and the general prosperity of the people were bound up with the fertility of the king.
 David by this time was old and decrepit and his sexual vigor is called into question.
 Attempts are made to remedy the situation.
 The first cure is to heap clothes upon his bed in order to secure such physical heat as might render him capable.
 When this fails a search is made for the most beautiful woman in the land.
 Great emphasis is placed upon her [Abishag's] charms.
 The LXX supports this by translating in vs. 2, "and let her excite him and lie with him."
 The fact that the king did not have intercourse with her is decisive in the story.
 If David was impotent he could no longer be king.”